-The engine equipping the 2012 Fiat 500 is jewel like.
+The Fiat 500 has a jewel of an engine.
 It is based on a ground breaking design originating more than twenty-five years ago.
 Smooth, lively and full of character, it delivers as many smiles per mile as miles per gallon.
 In this post, we will look at the construction of the Fiat 500's engine with the help of some never before published images and specifications for the North American 1.4L MultiAir engine.

 Let's take a look inside this special engine:

 The engine block (1) is made from cast iron.
 The crankshaft is supported by five main bearings.
 The thrust bearings are attached to the center upper main bearing.
 To keep the pistons cool, the cylinder block has four piston cooling jets located under the main bearing shells.
 The cylinders are formed directly into the engine block.
 A knock sensor is located on the left side of the block.

 The bedplate (2) is made from die-cast Aluminum alloy and has cast iron cast-in bearing caps.
 For accuracy, the supports and main bearing caps are machined while assembled together with the engine block.
 Bolts and locating dowels are used to assure precision assembly of the bedplate and engine block.
 There is a bead of sealant between the bedplate and engine block to prevent oil leaks.

 - form the load carrying structure with the engine block support the crankshaft